smartpunch/dataset/README.md

-# dataset
+# Get the dataset
-Dataset of 7606 box punches
+The dataset is published on kaggle: https://www.kaggle.com/smartpunchteam/boxpunch-dataset